 How long do you need?

-First things first, the drive from Uluru to Darwin with all the stops included totals 25 hours worth of dive time – but that’s half the fun of it.
+First things first, the Uluru to Darwin drive totals 25 hours worth of dive time – but that’s half the fun of it.
 This route is vast but honestly one of the most incredible landscapes you can experience.
 Because of this though, I recommend spending between 2.5-3 weeks driving on your Northern Territory road trip.
 I know that might sound quite long if you’re on a time limit but I really think anything less will mean missing out and spending a lot of time driving rather than seeing things.

 Where will this epic road trip take you?